Guides and Surveys iOS SDK

 Enable screen tracking

 Required for screen-based targeting and the Time on Screen trigger.
-The screen string (eg "HomeScreen" in the example below) is compared with the string provided in the guide or survey page targeting section.
+The screen string (for example, "HomeScreen") is compared with the string provided in the guide or survey page targeting section.

 // Track screen views to trigger guides based on screens